Table of Contents[Hide][Show]

 We did a relatively quick three days visit to Santa Fe so we didn’t get to visit all the museums available.
 You can also check out Santa Fe Children’s Museum, Harrell House Bug Museum, The Georgia O’Keeffe Museum, and the New Mexico History Museum.

 TravelingMom Tip: A lot of the Santa Fe museums are located very close together, making it easy to visit them in one day.
-If you visit Santa Fe with younger kids, I recommend breaking this up with lunch or outside play to keep their interest.
+If you visit Santa Fe with younger kids, I recommend breaking this up with lunch at one of these awesome Santa Fe restaurants or outside play to keep their interest.

 3. Meow Wolf House of the Eternal Return